 Investments are well diversified, such that the failure of any single investment would not have a material impact on the overall level of assets.
-The assets of the Plan are invested in a wide range of asset classes including equities, bonds, property and absolute return bonds.
+The assets of the plans are invested in a wide range of asset classes including equities, bonds, property and absolute return funds.

-Notes forming part of the Consolidated Financial Statements for the year ended 30 March 2022 continued
+Notes forming part of the Consolidated Financial Statements for the year ended 29 March 2023 continued